 Ease Of Use

 We think the wider, squatter shape on the pot of the MiniMo, as well as the more distributed flux ring, help make this stove easier to cook with.
-We would not try to cook anything more complicated than pasta or dehydrated beans, but that will never happen with integrated canister stoves.
+We would not try to cook anything more complicated than pasta or dehydrated beans because the burner sits so close to the pot that it will incinerate the bottom of finicky foods.
 If you're serious about gourmet meals, try a small canister stove.
 The new pot shape of the MiniMo also allows for easier stirring and eating out of this stove.
 An extra-long titanium spoon is no longer needed to eat your dinner directly out of the pot.

 The color-changing boil indicator used to be a common feature on the JetBoil stoves, and we would love it if they brought it back.
 Thankfully, the MiniMo has a long control valve wire because we experienced it boiling over when we weren't paying attention and were able to shut it off without scalding our hands.
 Jetboil has also improved the handle and added sturdy plastic coated wire handles instead of the flimsy neoprene handle of the past.

 Jetboil pot lids generally fit well over time instead of losing their shape like some other models.
 The lid on the MiniMo fits securely and stays put when pouring, but we found that it actually gets in the way of a precise pour.
 We wish Jetboil would come out with a lid that enhanced pouring precision instead of decreasing it.

 The MiniMo is slightly more stable than the taller integrated canister stoves.
 We think the shorter pot makes it less wobbly when attached to a canister.
 It also comes with a canister support stand for stability, but our testers rarely bring it in the field.